Republic Wireless: Additional models and new technology

-Acquisition by Dish Wireless
+Acquisition and shutdown

 In March 2021, television provider Dish Network agreed to acquire Republic Wireless for an undisclosed price, as part of a series of acquisitions that also included Boost Mobile and Ting Mobile, with a longer-term plan to move customers to Dish's own in-development 5G network.
 The acquisition was completed in May 2021.
 Dish said that Republic Wireless would be kept as a separate brand from Dish.
 Industry analyst Martha DeGrasse wrote that Dish probably acquired the company mainly for its engineers and technology rather than for its existing subscriber base.

 According to FierceWireless, Dish said that customers would not experience "immediate changes" following the acquisition.

 It was announced that the Relay products would be split out as a separate company: Relay, Inc.

 As part of the transition, the company's leadership team was replaced; it was announced that co-founder Chris Chuang would leave the company and Robert Currie would take over as head of Republic Wireless.

+On July 10, 2023, Dish announced that Republic Wireless would be shutting down.
+Customers were moved to Boost Infinite with the transition completed on August 31, 2023.

 Hybrid calling

 Originally Wi-Fi networks were used as the primary data and connectivity source to the network, while the cellular network was used as a failover if no Wi-Fi networks were in range of the device.
 The model relied on a proprietary VoIP application for the Android operating system that has the ability to switch quickly between Sprint's CDMA mobile network or T-Mobile's GSM mobile network, free roaming, and WiFi, depending on which access network is available.

-As of 2022, This Wi-Fi first calling method is not supported for new customers or phones purchased on the "bring your own phone" program, or for phones purchased from Republic Wireless.
+As of 2022, this Wi-Fi first calling method is not supported for new customers or phones purchased on the "bring your own phone" program, or for phones purchased from Republic Wireless.